ibm-cloud-docs/power-iaas/getting-started-PER.md

 - When you create private networks in a PER workspace, a maximum of one DNS server can be specified.
 - A GRE (Generic Routing Encapsulation) tunnel is not supported in a PER workspace.
 - You cannot create a non-PER workspace in a PER-enabled data center.
 However, you can still use your old non-PER workspaces that are existing in a PER-enabled data center that are created before PER rollout.
-- In certain situations, local connection charges can apply when you connect from a [client-managed]{: tag-teal} location to {{site.data.keyword.powerSys_notm}}.
+- In certain situations, local connection charges can apply when you connect from a client-managed location to {{site.data.keyword.powerSys_notm}}.
 To ensure accurate pricing, it is important to use the cost estimator tool.
 See the [Pricing of Power Edge Router](/docs/power-iaas?topic=power-iaas-migrate-ws-per) to learn more about PER pricing.

 ## Migrating to PER
 {: #migrate-per}